AndreHeber/sip_parser/README.md

 - Validates the structure and content of SIP messages.
 - Provides feedback on the validity of the messages.

+## Developer Features
+- uses bufio.Scanner with a []byte Buffer for line-by-line reading with a custom Split function
+- processes the message in a single pass
+- handles multi-line headers
+- concurrent parsing for multiple messages
+- using sync.Pool to reuse message structures

 ## Installation
 1. Ensure you have Go installed on your machine.
 You can download it from [here](https://golang.org/dl/).
 2. Clone the repository: